bkhartmire/cross-studios/NOTES.md

 To Do List:
 -sort dance classes chronologically
--can delete classes from your schedules
+-can delete classes from your schedule
--alert if user tries to add class that conflicts with schedule -refactor fetch actions into separate components/reducers -add delete userDanceClass feature
+-alert if user tries to add class that conflicts with schedule -refactor fetch actions into separate components/reducers

 ***Intructor component is broken.
 Why???***